chikakoo/YuGiOh-LOTD-LE/README.md

   - **SteamSaveLocation**: The folder containing your _savedata.dat_ file (see above)
   - **SteamDataLocation**: The folder containing _YGO.2020.dat_ and _YGO_2020.toc_ in your Steam installation (see above)
   - **OpponentDeckToReplace**: This is the name of the opponent's deck the randomizer will replace - it defaults to Bandit Keith's challenge deck
-    - After extracting the names will be in _<Current Folder>/YGO_2020/decks.zib_, should you want to change this
+    - After extracting, the names will be in _<Current Folder>/YGO_2020/decks.zib_, should you want to change this
    - **PlayerDeckToReplace**: This is the name of a custom deck that you created that will be overwritten with random cards.
 Make sure it's a valid deck before you run this script!

 ### Extracting the Game Files